electron-react-boilerplate/docs/docs/adding-assets.md

 });
 ```

-You can use `asar` (the format that `electron-builder` packages into) to see the contents of the packaged build.
+As a useful tip, you can use `asar` (the format that `electron-builder` packages into) to see the contents of the packaged build.
+You will see that it contains content included within `package.json['build']['files']`.

 ```bash
 asar list release/mac/ElectronReact.app/Contents/Resources/app.asar